 A coffee morning for local mothers and their children was established.
 During the course of the year, it was discovered that some of the attendees needed emotional and practical support.
 Eight cases of domestic violence were identified.
 The survivors did not have anywhere to turn.
 They did not know how to access existing services.
 They required more hands on, practical support to lead them in the right direction.
 Three volunteers supported these women and their children.

 A support group led by Sabeel was established under the name High Tower's Heart.
 A weekly open house was started that allowed survivors of domestic violence to attend, have their needs assessed and relevant support provided.
-The number of volunteers supporting this ministry increased to six.
+The number of volunteers supporting this group increased to six.
 The assessment became formalised and the services increased.
 Other agencies began to refer individuals to High Tower's Heart because longer term support was being provided.

-Open Haven was selected as the new name to reflect the core support service of the open house.
-Volunteers have increased to twelve, community support has increased as have referrals from other agencies.
+Open Haven was selected as the new name to reflect the cost support service of the open house.
+Volunteers have increased to twelve, community support has increase as have referrals from other agencies.
 Over 250 women have now been assisted through Open Haven.